-In the 17th and 18th century the Jews of Venice were a rich and flourishing community.
+In the 17th and 18th century the Jews of Venice were a flourishing community.

-Officially, they could work only as money lender, have pawn-shops or deal with second hand clothes and furnishing, but then of which quality!
-Sir Wotton, an English nobleman who lived in Venice, bought furniture, fabrics, carpets, chandeliers and other various objects in the Jewish Ghetto.
+Officially, they could work only as moneylenders, have pawn-shops or deal with second-hand clothes and furnishing, but then of which quality!
+Sir Wotton, an English nobleman who lived in Venice, bought furniture, fabrics, carpets, chandeliers, and other various objects in the Jewish Ghetto.
 Even most of the decorations for the golden boat of the Doge, the Bucintoro, came from the Jewish shops.

-And if you entered the Ghetto you would see Levantine, German, Iberian, Polnish, French, Greek and Italian Jews, each group speaking, eating, dressing differently!
+And if you entered the Ghetto you would see Levantine, German, Iberian, Polish, French, Greek and Italian Jews, each group speaking, eating, dressing differently!
 The Ghetto was a miniature Venice.
-At night it was closed, but during the day it was a centre of great vitality.
+At night it was closed, but during the day it was a center of great vitality.

 Since the first Jews who moved in the area of the geto were Germans, they spoke the word with the hard G: the word Ghetto was born.